hagsan/fastapi-pricing/README.md

-# b2b-commerce-api
+# FastApi Pricing

-This project is a FastAPI application designed for B2B commerce, providing endpoints for price retrieval and cart calculations.
+This project is a FastAPI application designed for pricing in (B2B) commerce, providing endpoints for price creation and retrieval and cart calculations.

 ## Features